rclone/rclone/docs/content/sftp.md

 The key file can be specified in either an external file (key_file) or contained within the rclone config file (key_pem).
 If using key_pem in the config file, the entry should be on a single line with new line ('\n' or '\r\n') separating lines.  i.e.

     key_pem = -----BEGIN RSA PRIVATE KEY-----\nMaMbaIXtE\n0gAMbMbaSsd\nMbaass\n-----END RSA PRIVATE KEY-----

 This will generate it correctly for key_pem for use in the config:

     awk '{printf "%s\\n", $0}' < ~/.ssh/id_rsa

-If you don't specify `pass`, `key_file`, or `key_pem` then rclone will attempt to contact an ssh-agent.
+If you don't specify `pass`, `key_file`, or `key_pem` or `ask_password` then rclone will attempt to contact an ssh-agent.
 You can also specify `key_use_agent` to force the usage of an ssh-agent.
 In this case `key_file` or `key_pem` can also be specified to force the usage of a specific key in the ssh-agent.

 Using an ssh-agent is the only way to load encrypted OpenSSH keys at the moment.

-If you set the `--sftp-ask-password` option, rclone will prompt for a password when needed and no password has been configured.
+If you set the `ask_password` option, rclone will prompt for a password when needed and no password has been configured.

+#### Certificate-signed keys

+With traditional key-based authentication, you configure your private key only, and the public key built into it will be used during the authentication process.

-If you have a certificate then you can provide the path to the public key that contains the certificate.
-For example:
+If you have a certificate you may use it to sign your public key, creating a separate SSH user certificate that should be used instead of the plain public key extracted from the private key.
+Then you must provide the path to the user certificate public key file in `pubkey_file`.

+Note: This is not the traditional public key paired with your private key, typically saved as `/home/$USER/.ssh/id_rsa.pub`.
+Setting this path in `pubkey_file` will not work.

+Example:

 ```
 [remote]